Ayush-Shyam-Kumar/Machine-Learning/Kmeans Clustering/README.md

 - Euclidean distance is robust to outliners.

   ---
-## Kmeans Clustering algorithm is classified as NP-Hard problem
+## Kmeans Clustering algorithm is classified as NP-Hard problem.